unreal-invent/documents/chippercall/privacy-policy/README.md

-**2. CAMERA**
+**3. CAMERA**

-Allows The Application to access the device camera during video conversations and QR code scans.
+Allows The Application access the device camera during video conversations and QR code scans.

 **4. READ_CONTACTS**

-Allows The Application to read contacts stored on the user's device to improve calling and messaging experiences.
+Allows The Application read contacts stored on the user's device to improve calling and messaging experiences.

+**5. CALL_PHONE**

+Allows The Application initiate a phone call directly without opening the default Dialer application.

+**6. BLUETOOTH_CONNECT**

+Allows The Application route audio through connected Bluetooth devices.

+**7. READ_SMS**

+Allows The Application reads sms stored on the user's device to improve calling and messaging experiences.

 **Do third parties see and/or have access to information obtained by the Application?**